Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/factory-pattern.rst

 when creating the ``factory`` instance.

 If the module defining the product is known to only contain one smart contract, then checking the module reference is sufficient for identifying the code of the product smart contract.
-In this case, however, both the factory and product contracts are defined in the same module, so it is necessary to also check the contract name.
+In the example smart contract, however, both the factory and product contracts are defined in the same module, so it is also necessary to check the contract name.
 This is achieved as follows:

 .. code-block:: Rust